 This rule applies whether you are wearing boots or snowhoes.
-It might seem like a small thing, but its really important to respect groomed ski trails and try not to disrupt them so everyone can enjoy the trail.
+It might seem like a small thing, but its really important to respect groomed ski trails and all the work that goes into them, so everyone (especially those paying for ski passes) can enjoy the trail.

 - Tell someone where you are going and when you will be back